ChristianMarzahl/CarND-Vehicle-Detection/writeup_template.md

 #### 2. SVM Classifier

 In the file `SvmClassifier.py` I handle the training and prediction with a Supported Vector Machine.
 At the Constructor I initialize a `StandardScaler`.
 The scaler transformation method is used for each passed feature vector.
-For the training stage I used a  `StratifiedShuffleSplit` with teen splits.
-So the best SVM, with the best score is stored and will be used for prediction.
+For the training stage I used a  `StratifiedShuffleSplit` with ten splits.
+So the SVM with the best score is stored and will be used for prediction.
 The SVM is trained with the probability flag true so it is possible to get probabilities for each prediction.

 ```python